spences10/scottspence.com/posts/sveltekit-page-reaction-component-with-upstash-redis.md

 Which brings me to the next step.

-## Create the SvelteKit Project
+## Create the SvelteKit project

 Aight!
 Now I can scaffold out the SvelteKit project.
-I'll add in the terminal commands if you want to follow along, I'll kick off the SvelteKit CLI with the `pnpm create` command.
+I'll add in the terminal commands if you're following along, I'll kick off the SvelteKit CLI with the `pnpm create` command.

 ```bash